|INDIGENOUS NATIONS MAY FACE EXTENSIVE RIGHTS LOSSES

 General was present to formalize Royal assent, and Parliament was then immediately

-to this and several more pieces of legislation mentioned below.
-Many more hundreds of
+this and several more pieces of legislation mentioned below.
+Many more hundreds of people

-people were there behind them to demonstrate the depth of that opposition.
-Instead of
+were there behind them to demonstrate the depth of that opposition.
+Instead of recognizing

-recognizing the belated actions of the Chiefs, who had only just become aware of the extent
+the belated actions of the Chiefs, who had only just become aware of the extent of the Prime

-of the Prime Minister’s plan, security guards scuffled with three of the indigenous leaders
+Minister’s plan, security guards scuffled with three of the indigenous leaders and prevented

 The federal government has passed legislation which flouts the ruling of the Supreme Court

-aboriginal people in Canada, "Has there been a reasonable effort to inform and consult with
+people in Canada, "Has there been a reasonable effort to inform and consult with respect to

-respect to the implementation of legislative measures?"
-(Nikal, 1996) Canadians believe that
+the implementation of legislative measures?"
+(Nikal, 1996) Canadians believe that Canada is a

-Canada is a rule of law society, but Bill C-45 seriously impacts aboriginal people in Canada
+rule of law society, but Bill C-45 seriously impacts aboriginal people in Canada without

-without meaningful consultation.
-While there has been some media coverage of indigenous
+meaningful consultation.
+While there has been some media coverage of indigenous protest,

-protest, the issue has not been contextualized in a way which makes the implications of this
+the issue has not been contextualized in a way which makes the implications of this and the

-and the rest of the Harper legislative agenda, which is geared to unilaterally and grievously
+rest of the Harper legislative agenda, which is geared to unilaterally and grievously changing

-changing the already desperate situation of indigenous peoples in Canada, comprehensible
+the already desperate situation of indigenous peoples in Canada, comprehensible to the

-to the Canadian public.
-The agenda is, in IHRAAM’s view, geared to unilaterally changing the
+Canadian public.
+The agenda is, in IHRAAM’s view, geared to unilaterally changing the already

-basic international human rights declarations and conventions.
-So are the further proposed
+international human rights declarations and conventions.
+So are the further proposed Bills

-Bills which pertain to all indigenous peoples—treaty nations as well as indigenous nations
+which pertain to all indigenous peoples—treaty nations as well as indigenous nations with

-with whom no treaty has been concluded, and who continue to assert their land and
+whom no treaty has been concluded, and who continue to assert their land and sovereignty

-that will ultimately result in their further impoverishment and disempowerment.
-The agenda
+will ultimately result in their further impoverishment and disempowerment.
+The agenda is also

-is also in direct contravention of Canada’s Constitution Act, 1982, which, in Section 25,
+in direct contravention of Canada’s Constitution Act, 1982, which, in Section 25, states:

 The guarantee in this Charter of certain rights and freedoms shall not be construed so